 Talks about every famous Republican to come down the pike and how even Eisenhower, one way or another, are too extreme.

-And it's it's finally struck me.
+And it's finally struck me.

 It's widespread all over the place.

-This this outright fear of any conservative.
+This outright fear of any conservative.

-What puzzles me is where is this notion that the Democrats are moderates?
+But what puzzles me is where is this notion that the Democrats are moderates?

-Never ever is it said that a Democrat candidate must moderate his tone to avoid ticking off the independents.
+And have you ever noticed in the process of all of this, never, ever is it said that a Democrat candidate must moderate his tone to avoid ticking off the independents.

 It's only the Republicans, only the Republicans who have to be moderate.